ecnu-sea/SEA/README.md

 4. **Download SEA-E model:**

-   You can download the [SEA-E](https://huggingface.co/ECNU-SEA/SEA-E) model from Huggingface to a local path by yourself, or you can run the following download script code:
+   You can download the [SEA-E](https://huggingface.co/ECNU-SEA/SEA-E) model from Hugging Face to a local path by yourself, or you can run the following download script code:
    ```shell
    python web_ui/download_model.py
    ```